Religion in Mauritania

-The people of Mauritania are nearly all adherents of Sunni Islam of Maliki school of jurisprudence, influenced with Sufism.
+The people of Mauritania are overwhelmingly adherents of Sunni Islam, of the Maliki school of jurisprudence.

+The country’s Islamic identity is deeply tied to its political system: Mauritania is constitutionally an Islamic Republic, and Islamic law has a major influence on its legal and social frameworks.

 Mauritania is a country in Africa, bordering Algeria, Mali, Senegal, and the Western Sahara (currently controlled by Morocco).
-Officially, 100% of the Mauritanian citizens are Muslim, although there is a small community of Christians, mainly of foreign nationality.
-The two largest Sufi Muslim tariqas in Mauritania are Tijaniyyah and Qadiriyya.
-Because of the ethnic and tribal divisions in the country, religion is seen by the government as essential for national unity.
+According to the CIA 100% of Mauritanian citizens are Muslim, although there is a small community of Christians, essentially of foreign nationality.

+In 2004, the two largest Sufi Muslim tariqas in Mauritania were Tijaniyyah and Qadiriyya.
+There was no record of Sufis in the country in 2022.

 History

 It was trade with Muslim merchants that brought Islam into the region, in the 8th century.

-The Almoravid dynasty rose to power in the western Maghreb during the 11th century, and prosletyzed Islam throughout the region.
-Members of the Gadala Berbers brought back the theologian Abdallah ibn Yasin from Mecca in 1035, where they traveled for the hajj, to expunge the paganism still prevalent in Mauritania.
+The Almoravid dynasty rose to power in the western Maghreb during the 11th century, and proselytized Islam throughout the region.
+Members of the Gadala Berbers brought back the theologian Abdallah ibn Yasin from Mecca in 1035, where they travelled for the hajj, to expunge the paganism still prevalent in Mauritania.
 Although Islam had existed in the region prior to the Almoravids, Almoravid rule accelerated the spread of Islam and removed animist influences on local Islamic practices.
 Ibn Yasin's strict interpretation of Islam alienated many of the Berbers, and the theologian was expelled.
-Undaunted, he accumulated a devoted following of loyal believers and an army, the foundation of the Almoravid dynasty. ibn Yasin's military expansion converted tribe members of the Gadala, Lemtuma, and Messufa Berbers of the region to Islam.
+Undaunted, he accumulated a devoted following of loyal believers and an army, the foundation of the Almoravid dynasty.
+Ibn Yasin's military expansion converted tribe members of the Gadala, Lemtuna, and Messufa Berbers of the region to Islam.
 The capture of Sijilmasa and Aoudaghost, important cities in the Trans-Saharan trade, allowed them to dominate the trade routes of the Sahara.
 The Almoravids converted the Berbers inhabiting modern-day Mauritania to the Maliki school of Sunni Islam, which remains dominant in Mauritania to this day.